The user interface of Artificial Designer is a feature modelling system. Products are expressed as a set of features, which define a full product.

 For example in the above example, a feature "top" establishes a higher category of a garment, chooses a default wearing option: pullover and establishes the bare minimum required topology for all upper body garments: holes for the head, body and hands.
 These features further expand into, fit, materials, finishes and so forth.

-The automatic expansion always leads to a fabricatable and wearable product, even from a single word.
+The automatic expansion always leads to a fabricatable and wearable product, even from a single keyword.
 All missing information gets filled in with default values.

 The process works both in forward and backward direction.
-If a feature "bomber" is added to a product, it expands into a open-front, outerwear, reversible, rib-collar and so forth.
-If the same features are inserted separately, their combination is detected as a bomber.
+If a feature "bomber jacke" is added to a product, it expands into a open-front, outerwear, reversible, rib-collar and so forth.
+If the same features are inserted separately, their combination is detected as a bomber jacke.

-The end result of the process is a feature model, which in practice is just an ordered list of keywords.
-The model can be visualised as a graph, but the basic structure is always a flat list.
+A feature model is an ordered list of keywords.
+The model can be visualised as a graph, but the internal structure is always a flat list.